-I wrote this for the June 2021 edition of Greenpeace activist newsletter Lock-on.
+I wrote this for the June 2021 edition of Greenpeace newsletter 'Lock-on'.

-Thankfully, I've found that nature-based mindfulness practices have resourced me mentally and emotionally, helped me move through grief, and build capacity for future climate activism.
-Many people have found solace in nature recently and what I offer is inspiration to consciously deepen this budding relationship.
-Getting outdoors is the quickest, easiest and cheapest way I'm aware of to rebalance ourselves emotionally and physically.
+Thankfully, I've found that nature-based mindfulness practices have resourced me mentally and emotionally, helped me move through grief, and build capacity for working towards a better future.
+Many people have found solace in nature in recent years throughout the pandemic.
+What I offer is inspiration to consciously deepen this budding relationship.
+Getting outdoors is the quickest, easiest and cheapest way I am aware of to rebalance ourselves emotionally and physically.
 There's a powerful, biological reason for this.
 Our bodies haven't kept pace with our technological/cultural evolution.
 We are physiologically little-changed from our hunter-gatherer ancestors, who evolved to exist in nature.
 So, many of our internal systems rely on natural stimuli to function optimally, for example;

 Natural daylight rhythms regulate our circadian rhythm (this means better sleep!).

 Long exhales immediately soothe our nervous system.
 What's the first thing you do when you get outdoors?
 Sigh or breathe deep?
 Simple breathwork whilst walking also works in city streets or around the house.
 Our bodies are designed to move, and designes to be in natural surroundings.

 Immersing ourselves in nature lowers cortisol, decreasing stress, and anxiety.
 Nature-connection techniques enhance presence in the moment, which is greatly assisted by abundant natural stimuli.
 This interrupts our stress-response cycle, bringing us into our 'quiet mind'.
 From this still point, we can tune-in to our internal landscape, capacity, emotions, needs, and whether these can be addressed via self-care or other support.